 HAVE MORE QUESTIONS?
 LET US ANSWER THEM IN OUR APPLICATION FAQS

 There are a lot of things to consider when applying for a degree, including course fees.
-Take a look at the current course fees for the MSc APP Clinical Sciences course (2019/2020) entry are per annum and are shown below.
+Our current course costs for the MSc APP Clinical Sciences course (2019/2020) entry are per annum and are shown below.

 Take a look at our Fees and Funding page to find out more.

 Starting a postgraduate course for the first time?
 If you are under 60 and live in the UK, you might qualify for a Postgraduate Loan of up to £10,000 to help with your study costs.
 This is being offered to people starting a postgraduate course from 1st September 2019.
 Find out more about postgraduate loans and if you qualify on the gov.uk website.

 We’d like to let you know that your course fees are due annually, and may be subject to change.
 Decisions about changes to course fees, arrangements, and dates for teaching sessions are the right of the course organisers - they’ll let you know if anything is due to change.
 Bear in mind that the fees currently advertised by the AECC UC are for the first year of the programme only.
 We advise to budget for an increase of up to 5% for each following year.
 All increased fees will be posted to the AECC UC student website, so don’t worry if you forget.